airbr/golang-hugo-blog/content/web-performance/index.md

 I love web performance.
 It is a mixture of the kinds of challenges I love.

-This website is statically generated with [Hugo](https://gohugo.io/) for speed and performance.
+This website is statically generated with [Hugo](https://gohugo.io/) for performance.

 Have you tried running tests before on websites?
 Consider checking out:

 * [Lighthouse - Chrome DevTools](https://developer.chrome.com/docs/lighthouse/overview/#devtools)

+Lighthouse is just the introduction.
+It is by no means the only tool you should be using to gain a bigger picture.

 Then, in no particular order, I reccomend entering a website you are interested in into some of the following: